DocumentationMathematicaBuilt-in FunctionsNumerical ComputationNumerical Precision

-] yields a version of expr in which all numbers have been set to have an accuracy of n digits.
+SetAccuracy[expr, a] yields a version of expr in which all numbers have been set to have accuracy a.

 When SetAccuracy is used to increase the accuracy of a number, the number is padded with zeros.
 The zeros are taken to be in base 2.
 In base 10, the additional digits are usually not zero.

-SetAccuracy returns an arbitrary-precision number even if the number of signficant digits obtained will be less than $MachinePrecision.
+SetAccuracy returns an arbitrary-precision number even if the number of significant digits obtained will be less than $MachinePrecision.

 SetAccuracy will first expose any hidden extra digits in the internal binary representation of a number, and only after these are exhausted add trailing zeros.

 0.004``25 generates a number with all trailing digits zero and accuracy 25 on any computer system.